How to Measure Your Foot

 - Performance: Proper tension balances power and control.

-- String Lifespan: Usually lasts a few months depending on play frequency.
+- String Lifespan: Depends on play frequency.

 Final Recommendation

-Beginners should choose lower tension for comfort and power.
+Beginners: Choose lower tension for comfort and power.

 Tanso Arashi 2.0